Oscar II: Science and the arts

 A distinguished writer and musical amateur himself, King Oscar did much to encourage the development of education throughout his dominions.
 In 1858, a collection of his lyrical and narrative poems, Memorials of the Swedish Fleet, published anonymously, obtained the second prize of the Swedish Academy.
 His "Contributions to the Military History of Sweden in the Years 1711, 1712, 1713", originally appeared in the Annals of the academy, and were printed separately in 1865.
 His works, which included his speeches, translations of Herder's Cid and Goethe's Torquato Tasso, and a play, Castle Cronberg, were collected in two volumes in 1875–76, and a larger edition, in three volumes, appeared in 1885–88.

 His Easter hymn and some other of his poems are familiar throughout the Scandinavian countries.
 His work on Charles XII of Sweden were translated into English in 1879.
 In 1881, he founded the world's first open-air museum, at Bygdøy, located next to his summer residence near Oslo (then known as Christiania).
 In 1885, he published his Address to the Academy of Music, and a translation of one of his essays on music appeared in Literature in May 1900.
 He had a valuable collection of printed and manuscript music, which was readily accessible to the historical student of music.

 Being a theater lover, he commissioned a new opera house to be built by Axel Anderberg for the Royal Swedish Opera which was inaugurated on 19 September 1898.
 It remains as the home of that institution.

 Oscar II once told playwright Henrik Ibsen that his Ghosts was "not a good play".
 As he was dying, he requested that the theatres not be closed on account of his death.
 His wishes were respected.

 Oscar was also particularly interested in mathematics.
 In 1887, he set up a contest, to be awarded on the occasion of his 60th birthday in 1889, for "an important discovery in the realm of higher mathematical analysis".
 The contest listed four potential areas of research, one of which was the n-body problem in celestial mechanics, relevant to the stability of the Solar System.
-Henri Poincare, a professor at the University of Paris, won by submitting an entry showing that even the 3-body problem was unstable, the seminal result in what is now called chaos theory.
+Henri Poincaré, a professor at the University of Paris, won by submitting an entry showing that even the 3-body problem was unstable, the seminal result in what is now called chaos theory.

 King Oscar II was an enthusiast of Arctic exploration.
 Along with Swedish millionaire Oscar Dickson and Russian magnate Aleksandr Mikhaylovich Sibiryakov, he was the patron of a number of pioneering Arctic expeditions in the 1800s.
 Among the ventures the king sponsored, the most important are Adolf Erik Nordenskiöld's explorations to the Russian Arctic and Greenland, and Fridtjof Nansen's Polar journey on the Fram.

 Oscar was also a generous sponsor of the sciences and personally funded the Vega Expedition, which was the first Arctic expedition to navigate through the Northeast Passage, the sea route between Europe and Asia through the Arctic Ocean, and the first voyage to circumnavigate Eurasia.